LGI Homes Opens New Community - GuruFocus.com

-LABELLE, Fla., June 06, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) announced further expansion into the Fort Myers area with the opening of Liberty Shores, located in LaBelle.
+CHARLOTTE, N.C., June 09, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) announced the company is now selling brand-new, single-family homes at McKee Creek Village.

-Liberty Shores by LGI Homes offers a special opportunity for homebuyers looking for an affordable home in a growing location.
-At Liberty Shores, buyers have a selection of six floor plans to choose from, ranging in size from 1,270 square feet to just over 2,200 square feet, with up to five bedrooms and three bathrooms.
-These spacious, one-story homes feature open layouts with modern kitchens, large family rooms and attached garages.
-Each of the newly constructed homes is move-in ready and built with designer upgrades included as part of LGI’s CompleteHome™ and CompleteHome Plus™ packages, both of which are offered on new homes built within this outstanding community.
-These highly sought-after upgrades include chef-ready kitchens equipped with a full suite of stainless-steel kitchen appliances by Whirlpool®, a programmable thermostat, recessed ENERGY STAR LED lighting and Low-E double-pane windows.
+Ideally positioned in east Charlotte, North of Mint Hill, McKee Creek Village provides residents with easy access to the best shopping, dining and employment opportunities in Uptown Charlotte.
+Just minutes down the road, the highly desirable town, Mint Hill, hosts an assortment of concerts, farmer’s markets and holiday celebrations.
+Within the community residents have access to an array of amenities, including a community park, children’s playground, picnic pavilion, barbecue grills and walking trails.

-At Liberty Shores, homeowners enjoy being shoreside to the Caloosahatchee River.
-With easy access to FL-78, commuters are quick to get to and from Fort Myers for business or additional entertainment opportunities.
+At McKee Creek Village, LGI Homes is offering an assortment of brand-new, one and two-story homes.
+These six spacious floor plans range in size from 1,173 square feet to 2,025 square feet.
+With up to four bedrooms and two-and-a-half baths, these new homes showcase design features that today’s homebuyers are searching for.
+Open floor plans, private master suites, spacious walk-in closets, large family rooms and lush front yard landscaping are just a sampling of the desirable design elements found at McKee Creek Village.
+In addition, each and every home is equipped with the CompleteHome™ package.
+This package showcases an incredible assortment of included upgrades such as a chef-ready kitchens with energy-efficient stainless steel kitchen appliances, sparkling granite countertops, an undermount kitchen sink, and 36” upper cabinets with crown molding and hardware that provide ample storage space.

 About LGI Homes, Inc.